"When God created the human being, God had in mind that we should all be like Captain Witold Pilecki, of blessed memory".

 Seventy years ago today, Witold Pilecki reached Warsaw, the headquarters of the Polish Home Army, the underground resistance organization struggling against the Nazi occupation, and reported on his two and a half years as a volunteer prisoner at Auschwitz, and his plan to liberate the camp.
 Until reading articles last year in The Atlantic and Tablet Magazine, THC had been unaware of his story - one of the most astonishing and inspiring tales of moral and physical courage that you will ever hear.
 Captain Pilecki's life story feels like it was lifted from an Alan Furst novel, except that it might be too unbelievable for a novel.
 For an excellent non-fiction account about the region fought over by the Nazis and Communists and the awful plight of those caught in this merciless struggle read Bloodlands: Europe Between Hitler and Stalin by Timothy Snyder.

 Pilecki was born in 1901 in the remote Karelian region of northern Russia where his family was relocated after participating in the unsuccessful Polish uprising of 1863-4 against Czarist Russia (his father spent seven years in Siberia for his role).
 After the 1917 Russian Revolution, young Witold made his way to what was then German occupied Poland.
 With the collapse of Germany, and amid Russia's turmoil at the end of World War I, Poland regained the independence it'd lost in 1795.
 For two years Poland and the new Soviet Union fought a war in which the advantage swung wildly; at one point Polish forces entering Kiev, and later the Soviets on the verge of taking Warsaw.
 The Poles eventually prevailed, preserving their independence.
-Witold fought throughout the war, twice receiving the Cross of Valour for bravery.
+Witold fought throughout, twice receiving the Cross of Valour for bravery.

 In August 1939, Pilecki was mobilized as a platoon commander.
 When the Germans attacked on September 1, 1939 Witold and his command were plunged into heavy combat.
 He also fought against the Soviet forces who invaded on September 17.
 By the end of the month Poland was overrun and the Nazis and Soviets divided the country, which ceased to exist, leaving Warsaw within the German zone.